All Episodes

 The starving young African baby is reading a paper announcing the arrival of the iPhone.

-And the young starving African baby is asking himself, can you eat it?
+And the young, starving African baby is asking himself, can you eat it?

-We still have to relate it to the starving people of Africa, ladies and gentlemen.
+So even today with one of the greatest capitalistic moves in the history of technogizmos, we still have to relate it to the starving people of Africa, ladies and gentlemen.

 I marvel at how the liberals can turn anything into a statement on Africa.

-Yes, Mr. Sturdley, a question.
+Yes, Mr. Sterdley, a question.

-What I don't know that the folks at Cupertina will even see this, but if they uh Cupertino is California really Apple headquarters are, but they uh if they said probably come up with an edible iPhone, maybe the SIM card you can eat, and we can ship them over to Africa, and in addition to being phones for these people and have internet access, it could be a food uh meal uh contained inside each iPhone.
+Well, I don't know that the folks at Cupertino will even see this, but if they, Cupertino is California where the Apple headquarters are, but if they said, probably come up with an edible iPhone, maybe the SIM card you can eat, and we can ship them over to Africa.

 May give jobs an idea.

-You uh you never know.
+You never know.

 Also want to talk about what happened in the House of Representatives yesterday after the program.

-Three salutes to Mike Pence from uh Indiana.
+Three salutes to Mike Pence from Indiana.

-He uh basically proposed an amendment to disallow federal funds to be used to reinstate the fairness doctrine, and it won big 319 to 100 something.
+He basically proposed an amendment to disallow federal funds to be used to reinstate the fairness doctrine, and it won big 319 to 100 something.

-Uh they had they had when it when the rubber met the road, the Democrats did not have the guts to vote for this.
+When the rubber met the road, the Democrats did not have the guts to vote for this.

 It wasn't even close.

-Here we have four sound bites, uh, because I uh uh well, actually five of you got to hear what David Obey said on the floor of the House yesterday.
+You got to hear what David Obie said on the floor of the House yesterday.

 But here's Mike Pence first.

-Uh we'll demonstrate a bipartisan commitment to freedom on the airwaves at a time that intemperate remarks are being made by others in Washington, D.C., both within the Capitol building and within the punditocracy that surrounds this Capitol building.
+I believe what we will do in this legislation will demonstrate a bipartisan commitment to freedom on the airwaves at a time that intemperate remarks are being made by others in Washington, D.C., both within the Capitol building and within the punditocracy that surrounds this Capitol building.

-This Congress, in bipartisan numbers, I trust the numbers will be large, we'll say yes to freedom on the airwaves, yes to the freedom of expression, and yes to the freedom of the press.
+This Congress, in bipartisan numbers, I trust the numbers will be large, will say yes to freedom on the airwaves, yes to the freedom of expression, and yes to the freedom of the press.

 I urge my colleagues on both sides of the aisle to reject the unfairness doctrine.